SteamDatabase/SteamLinux/README.markdown

 ------------
 If you want to edit the list, make a fork on GitHub, make your changes and then make a pull request through GitHub.
 Describe your changes and be thorough!
-Follow the format, cite the sources, etc.
+Follow the format below, cite sources, etc.

-When editing the `GAMES.json` file, remember to follow the format with **tabs as indentation**, and not spaces.
-Keep in mind that the list should be sorted numerically.
+When editing the `GAMES.json` file, remember to follow the format with **tabs as indentation**, not spaces.
+Keep in mind that the list must be sorted numerically.

 To set a game as working, you need to add the app number in quotes, and set it